-- Secure the funding required to support ADI's strategic objectives - Generate a minimum of US\$1.5m funding per year - Maintain unrestricted income at 75% of total voluntary income - Maximise funding opportunities for specific initiatives, such as the Alzheimer University and World Alzheimer's Month, based on the annual business plan - Develop a strategy for securing increased conference income and ensure that ADI's sponsorship targets are achieved - Continue to develop ADI's prospect pipeline and put in place a system for monitoring the development of new relationships.
-New business approaches should ensure: - The diversification of ADI's supporter base to include different industry sectors, Trust/Foundation supporters and major donors, and increase the geographical spread of our donors. - Income growth for ADI, aiming for at least 10% per annum - Continue to develop and nurture our staff - Develop IT and communication systems to communicate and collaborate effectively internally and with our partners www.who.int/news-room/fact-sheets/detail/dementia.
+- Maintain unrestricted income at 75% of total voluntary income - Maximise funding opportunities for specific initiatives, such as the Alzheimer University and World Alzheimer's Month, based on the annual business plan - Having developed a strategy for securing increased conference income, ensure that ADI's sponsorship targets are consistently achieved and conferences generate a surplus - Continue to develop ADI's prospect pipeline and put in place a system for monitoring the development of new relationships.
+New business approaches should ensure: - The diversification of ADI's supporter base to include different industry sectors, Trust/Foundation supporters and major donors, and increase the geographical spread of our donors. - Income growth for ADI, aiming for at least 10% per annum - Continue to develop and nurture our staff - Continue to implement better ways to work thanks to IT and communication systems that enable us to communicate and collaborate effectively internally and with our partners